cforage/play-autocomple/README.md

 Update application.conf of following key to poin to correct database: mongo.database=<catalogdb>

 Please note, currently mongodb server that will be used should disable the authentication, because the code has not handled the mongodb authentication yet.
+There are also no any unit test yet.
+Still need time to learn how to unit test properly use scala and javascript.

 After check out, cd to the directory and execute play run.